can you tell if it’s AI?

 I’m a…fraid……

-There are many other examples — this is a popular trope.
-There’s the scene in A.I. when the robot David pleads for his life.
-In Ex Machina, it’s when see the robot Ava’s paintings through Caleb’s eyes.
-Theodore gradually accepts the Samantha’s humanity in the movie Her.
+There’s also the scene in A.I. when the robot David pleads for his life.
+In Ex Machina, it’s when see the Ava’s paintings through Caleb’s eyes.
+Theodore gradually accepts Samantha’s humanity in the movie Her.
+And so on.

 The writer wants us want us to notice that that, despite what we’ve been told, this machine, this thing, might actually be a person and that we might owe the machine our respect, care and protection (if it’s sympathetic) or caution and confrontation (if it’s not).